Strategic Brief, Decision-Layer Architecture for Agentic AI

 Scale

-• EMEA Pro Services BU lead in market (UK based); first EMEA FDE pod ramping
+• EMEA Platform Value Office regional lead in market (UK based); first EMEA FDE pod ramping

 • FDE Practice scales to defined NA cohort target; productized AI readiness assessment in market

-• MDS Support regional team established in EMEA
+• Data Services Support regional team established in EMEA

 • Unified CX function fully merged across legacy RealPage and Cherre teams